Some Killer Instinct finishing moves involve smacking the opponent into the camera.

 In Crash Bandicoot 3: Warped there's a level where the main enemies are double-headed giants whacking the air with their clubs.
 If one of them hits you, Crash will be sent flying to the camera with his face covering the screen, and slowly fall.
-While this death scene is pretty funny, it also qualifies as Nightmare Fuel.

 Even Battletoads busted this one out, after a fashion: the boss of the first level is a giant robotic walker, and the battle is viewed entirely from the perspective of its red-tinted camera.
 To defeat the boss, you need to grab the spheres it occasionally shoots and toss them back at the camera, cracking its screen.

 In one scene in the original Command & Conquer, resident Big Bad Kane goes to an extreme end with camera abuse, destroying one that was filming him.